Array (Sequential Storage)

 }

-// Need to move the elements at the 3rd position and after one position back
+// Need to move the elements from the index 2 and onwards one step back

 // Be sure to traverse the existing elements of the array backwards to